• Free shipping on all orders

 Conclusion

-In this article, we have listed seven dog-repellent plants that have shown some success in keeping dogs at bay.
+In this article, we have listed three dog-repellent plants that have shown some success in keeping dogs at bay.
 However, it should be noted that not all of these plants will work with all dogs.
 Consider using fences and walls as a permanent solution, and experiment with the plants that you have to find those that the dog in question doesn’t like.
 You can also buy natural dog repellents, although these will usually use derivatives of the plants above to create a strong odor.

 That means if the plant itself doesn’t work then a repellent that contains those plants is unlikely to work either.